navix/ngfe/README.md

 ## Additional Examples

 * TODO: How to create form with dynamic fields.
-* TODO: How to reduce errors boilerplate using pipe.
+* TODO: How to create form for array of objects.
-* TODO: How to reduce errors boilerplate using component.
+* TODO: How to reduce errors boilerplate using pipe or component.
-* TODO: How to create a field component.
+* TODO: How to create a field component to handle label, state and errors.
 * TODO: How to scroll to first invalid field.

 ## TODO

-* Implicit VAs binding to write less code?
+* CI test
+* Playwright helpers ??
 * Docs, stackblitz demos
-* Playwright helpers
-* CI test